School Science Lessons

 * Any blue discoloration with an attendant stickiness and smell is a sign of deterioration in quality.

-Boiling fowls usually show marked signs of toughness, for example, the end of the breast bone is firm and hard, and the skin usually shows an abundance of long hairs before singeing.
+Boiling fowls usually show marked signs of toughness, the end of the breast bone is firm and hard, and the skin shows an many long hairs before singeing.

 The legs are covered with large shiny, hard scales.